sayannath/UNet-Implementation/README.md

 # UNet-with-Pytorch

-Unet from Pytorch from Sratch.
+Unet from Pytorch from Scratch.
 <br>
 <br>